icpc/live-v3/README.md

 ### To test your changes:

-1. Setup configDirectory in `live-v3\backend\config\application.conf`
-3. `live-v3\backend\gradlew run -Plive.dev.contest=nerc-onsite-2020`
+1. `live-v3\gradlew run -Plive.dev.contest=nerc-onsite-2020`
+   1. Or run one of configurations from IDEA stored in .run
-4. open http://localhost:8000/admin to control overlay
+2. open http://localhost:8000/admin to control overlay
-5. open http://localhost:8000/overlay to view result
+3. open http://localhost:8000/overlay to view result

-Beware of separate release config in resources directory if adding new fields to config.

 ### General backend architecture